forever-inc/forever-style-guide/README.md

 ```

-- Add to your assets/stylesheets/application.scss
+- Add to your assets/stylesheets/application.scss (If using application.css, this has to be .scss to use sass import)
 ```
 # recommend importing these before your other styles so you can override them if necessary
 @import "bootstrap-sprockets";